Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1946 - The Andrew Nicholas and Anna Jergens House, aka Graceland West, 845 West Chino Canyon, Palm Springs CA. Frey designed this Spanish Colonial style house for Jergens, president of the Andrew Jergens Company, a global toiletries company founded by his father.
+1946 - The Andrew Nicholas and Anna Jergens House, aka Graceland West, 845 West Chino Canyon, Palm Springs CA. Designed with John Porter Clark.
+Frey designed this Spanish Colonial style house for Jergens, president of the Andrew Jergens Company, a global toiletries company.
 Sold in 1960 to Ray Kroc, the McDonald's founder.
 Sold in 1970 to Elvis Presley who expanded it by 2000 sf and recorded 9 songs in the house.
-Elvis and Priscilla would spend about three months of the year here until their divorce in 1973, when it became more of a bachelor's pad with the following alterations: a 16-person Jacuzzi, an entertainment room dubbed the Jungle Room, two bathrooms, a master bedroom suite with a sauna, and a basketball hoop at the end of the driveway that is still there.
+Elvis and Priscilla would spend about three months of the year here until their divorce in 1973, when it became a bachelor's pad with the following alterations: a 16-person Jacuzzi, an entertainment room dubbed the Jungle Room, two bathrooms, a master bedroom suite with a sauna, and a basketball hoop at the end of the driveway.
 Elvs spent his last birthday here.
 Deeded to Priscilla Presley upon his death.
 Sold in 1981 to singer Frankie Valli.
 Sold to a Japanese Elvis fan.
 Sold to Reno Fontana around 2003 who opened it up for tours.
 Went into foreclosure.
 The New York Times dubbed the house Graceland West in 2007.
 Sold in 2014 to TCB Palm Springs.
 Bottom photo by Michael Locke.

-1946 - 1164 North Calle Rolph, Palm Springs CA. Designed by John Porter Clark.
-Sold in 2019.
+1946 - The Raymond Haight House, Palm Springs CA. Designed with John Porter Clark.
+Probably unbuilt.
+Haight died in 1947.

-1946 - The McFarland Apartments, 409 North Palm Canyon Drive, Palm Springs CA. Altered.
-Address no longer exists.
-Needs verification.
+1946 - The Charles McFarland Apartments, 409 North Palm Canyon Drive, Palm Springs CA. Designed with John Porter Clark.
+Likely unbuilt.

-1946 - The Mary Nelson Guesthouse, Indio CA. Unbuilt.
+1946 - The Mary Nelson Guesthouse, Indio CA. Designed with John Porter Clark.
+Unbuilt.

-1947 - The Rosenthal House, Palm Springs CA. Unbuilt.
+1947 - The Rosenthal House, Palm Springs CA. Designed with John Porter Clark.
+Unbuilt.

-1947 - The Stutz Apartments, Palm Spring, CA. Unbuilt.
+1947 - The Stutz Apartments, Palm Springs CA. Designed with John Porter Clark.
+Unbuilt.

 USModernist